TheYIMIR/SimpleTabList/README.md

 - [Discord](https://discord.gg/J6wQn3bAkm)

 What does this plugin do
-This Plugin is showing prefix & suffixes in the TabList & Chat which you can provide by LuckPerm Groups.
+This Plugin is showing prefix & suffixes in the TabList which you can provide by LuckPerm Groups.
-Since version 1.7 there is now also a staff chat.
-Since version 1.8 you can mute other players.
-Since version 2.1 you can set your own homes. (you can limit it in the main config)

 ## Commands

 - /stl                     (for help)

-- /chat clear <Username> (need the permission stl.chat.clear(-.other))

-- /chat staff <enable/disable> (need the permission stl.chat.staff)

-- /chat mute (need the permission stl.chat.staff)

-- /chat unmute (need the permission stl.chat.staff)

 - /stl reload          (need the Permission stl.reload)

 ## Permissions

-- stl.chat.clear

-- stl.chat.clear.other

-- stl.chat.staff

-- stl.home

-- stl.home.add

 - stl.reload